finmetrik/geo-locations/README.md

 - **Comprehensive** - Complete worldwide geographical data in one package
 - **Lightweight** - Efficient JSON format keeps the footprint small
 - **Well-structured** - Consistent and intuitive data organization
+- **CDN Delivery** - Direct access to data through CDN without downloading the package
+- **Multiple Languages** - Support for JavaScript, PHP/Laravel, Python, and more

 ## Use Cases